isaackogan/TikTokLive/README.md

 Join the [support discord](https://discord.gg/e2XwPNTBBr) and visit the `#py-support` channel for questions, contributions and ideas.
 Feel free to make pull requests with missing/new features, fixes, etc.

-> **UPDATE:**<br>Due to a change on the part of TikTok, versions prior to **v4.3.8** are no longer functional.
-If you are using an unsupported version, upgrade to the latest version using the `pip install TikTokLive --upgrade` command.

 ## Other Languages

 TikTok LIVE is available in several alternative languages with only slight differences between the versions: